Long hike in the northern part of Pyramid Mountain Natural Area around Butler Reservoir.

 Updated: 7/2020: Page refreshed, not re-hiked.

-This route is now covered on Jersey Highlands Trails and is recommended. *Only the section of this route excluding Butler Reservoir is covered on the park’s map.
+Use the park’s map linked above.
+This park is included on Jersey Highlands Trails but the current (2017) map is now outdated. *Only the section of this route excluding Butler Reservoir is covered on the park’s map.

 Trail descriptions appear in the The New Jersey Walk Book.